3D Modeling (MODL) Courses

 - Transferable:CSU

-Typography is the most essential ingredient for successful graphic design, including print, web, and all other new media.
+Typography is an essential ingredient for successful graphic design, including print, web, and other digital mediums.
 This introductory course serves as an essential primer for graphic designers in understanding the history and core principles of typography.
-Formerly known as GCOM 347
+Formerly known as GCOM 347.

 Upon completion of this course, the student will be able to: